 Moreover, the Act includes a number of provisions that may have the effect of making inversion transactions less attractive, including making dividends paid by inverted companies to US individual shareholders ineligible for the lower tax rate for qualified dividend income, tightening interest deductibility limitations for all companies (thus making it more difficult to erode the US tax base through interest payments), imposing the BEAT (which has especially strict provisions targeted specifically at inverted companies), and making it more difficult for non-US-parented companies to engage in transactions to de-control their CFCs.

-Under US tax laws, a foreign person generally is subject to 30% tax on the gross amount of US-source income (other than capital gains) that is not effectively connected with a US trade or business.
-Persons making US-source payments ('withholding agents'), such as US-source interest, dividends, and royalties, to foreign persons generally must withhold 30% of the gross payment as tax withheld at source and deposit it with the US government.
-In other situations, withholding agents may apply a lower rate of withholding if the payee certifies it is eligible for a reduced rate under a tax treaty or by operation of US tax law (e.g., portfolio interest exemption).
+Under US tax laws, a foreign person generally is subject to 30% tax on the gross amount of certain US-source income (other than capital gains) that is not effectively connected with a US trade or business.
+Persons making certain types of payments ('withholding agents'), such as US-source interest, dividends, and royalties, to foreign persons generally must withhold 30% of the gross payment as tax withheld at source and deposit it with the US government.
+In other situations, withholding agents may withhold at reduced rates if the payee certifies it is eligible for a reduced rate or exemption under a tax treaty or by operation of US tax law (e.g., portfolio interest exemption).
 The withholding agent generally is liable for 100% of any tax that should have been collected through withholding but was not.
 Penalties and interest also may apply.
 See the latest edition of IRS Publication 515.

 Among other purposes (e.g., FATCA), Form W-8BEN-E, Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) is used to establish that the payee entity is not a US person and is the beneficial owner of the income for which the Form W-8BEN-E is being provided.
 Form W-8BEN-E also can be used to claim a reduced rate of withholding based upon an applicable income tax treaty.

-In addition to Form W-8BEN or Form W-8BEN-E, the following forms may be provided by a non-US payee to establish that it is eligible for a reduced withholding rate:
+In addition to Form W-8BEN or Form W-8BEN-E, the following forms may be provided by a non-US payee to establish that it is eligible for no or a reduced withholding rate: